-Higher education institutions in England are some of the most popular around the globe and over 200,000 international students choose to study in England each year.
+Higher education institutions in England are some of the most popular around the globe.
+Each year, more than 200,000 international students choose to study in England.

-England is the largest country in the United Kingdom and boasts a fascinating history that deserves to be explored.
-As well as the bustling capital of London (home to 8.7 million people), there is a multitude of major cities such as Birmingham, Manchester, Sheffield, Bristol, Liverpool, Newcastle and Leeds – all of which are easily accessible for students.
+England, the largest country in the United Kingdom, has a fascinating history that deserves to be explored.
+As well as the bustling capital of London (home to 9.4 million people), there is a multitude of major cities including Birmingham, Manchester, Sheffield, Bristol, Liverpool, Newcastle and Leeds – all of which are easily accessible for students.

-Thousands of families from all over the world have chosen to live in England, meaning it has a rich, multicultural feel to it.
-The nightlife and cultural offering is varied throughout the country and there is always something to do.
-There are plenty of art galleries, concerts, open-air markets, sports matches and pubs for students to enjoy.
+Thousands of families from all over the world have chosen to live in England.
+The nightlife and cultural offerings are varied throughout the country, and there is always something to do.
+Among the entertainments and attractions for students to enjoy are art galleries, concerts, open-air markets, sports matches and pubs.

-English scientists and institutions have won more than 100 Nobel Prizes, an achievement very few countries can contend with.
-Many scholarships, grants and bursaries are available for international students at English institutions and the cost of living is good – including health care, which is provided free of charge by an institutionalised national system.
+English scientists and institutions have won more than 100 Nobel prizes, an achievement few other countries can match.
+Many scholarships, grants and bursaries are available for international students at English institutions, and the cost of living is good – including healthcare, which is provided free of charge by an institutionalised national system.

-Below are some of the best universities to study at in England based on the Times Higher Education World University Rankings 2018.
+Below are some of the best universities to study at in England, based on the Times Higher Education World University Rankings 2022.

 The top five universities in England

-Spread over Oxford’s medieval city centre, the university consists of 44 colleges and halls, with over 100 libraries – making it the largest library system in the UK.
+Spread over Oxford’s medieval city centre, the university consists of 44 colleges and halls, with more than 100 libraries – making it the largest library system in the UK.

-Oxford has the youngest population of any city in England and Wales, with a quarter of the residents being students (nearly 22,000 from over 140 different countries).
+Oxford has the youngest population of any city in England and Wales, with a quarter of the residents being students (over 24,000 from more than 140 different countries).

-Oxford is a modern, research-driven university but its particular strengths lie in sciences – it was recently ranked number one in the world for medicine.
-If its medical sciences division was a university in its own right, it would be the fourth largest in the UK.
-It is also among the top 10 global universities for life sciences, physical sciences, social sciences and the arts and humanities.
+Oxford is a modern, research-driven institution, but its particular strengths lie in sciences, and in medicine in particular.
+If its medical sciences division were a university in its own right, it would be the fourth largest in the UK.
+Oxford is also among the top 10 global universities for life sciences, physical sciences, social sciences and the arts and humanities.

-Established in 1209, the University of Cambridge is the fourth oldest surviving university in the world and the second oldest in the English-speaking world.
+Established in 1209, the University of Cambridge is the fourth-oldest surviving university in the world and the second-oldest in the anglophone world.

-There are approximately 18,000 students at Cambridge – with nearly 4,000 from a range of 120 different countries.
+There are more than 24,000 students at Cambridge – with nearly 4,000 from a range of 120 different countries.
 It is also home to 100 libraries with more than 15 million books, nine arts, scientific and cultural museums, and a botanical garden.

-Cambridge University Press is the university’s publishing business and it has over 50 offices worldwide, producing up to 45,000 titles spanning all kinds of academic research, education and bible publishing.
+Cambridge University Press, the university’s publishing business, has more than 50 offices worldwide, producing up to 45,000 titles spanning all kinds of academic research, education and Bible publishing.